-The false AFA charge is set at \$1,600 in the agreement with AFASPs.
+The charge for attendance at a false AFA is set at \$1,600 in the AFA system agreement with AFASPs.
 However, the charge to the building owner is likely to be \$1,760.
 This is because FRNSW levies it to the AFASPs who pass charges on to their customers typically with a 10% administration fee.

-The charge for false alarm attendance in the agreement with AFASPs aligns with the charge for false alarm attendance under the FB Regulation (which applies to other false alarms than are not generated through an AFA).
+The charge for false alarm attendance in the AFA system agreement with AFASPs aligns with the charge for false alarm attendance under the FB Regulation (which applies to other false alarms than are not generated through an AFA).
 The false alarm charge in the FB Regulation has remained the same since it was set in December 2016.
 With inflation added, it would have been \$1,771 in 2020-21.

 We assessed the trend in false alarms per alarm system in NSW.
-The most recent (December 2016) increase in charge to \$1,600 corresponds to a decline in the number of false alarms (see Figure 4.1).
+The most recent (December 2016) increase in charge to \$1,600 corresponds to a decline in the number of false alarms (see Figure 4.1 in section 4.1).
 This suggests that the charge is set at a level that can incentivise change.

 However, FRNSW has advised that it saw an increase in hours that alarms are isolated (i.e. disconnected from the system so unable to trigger an alarm call to FRNSW) following the increase in charge.
 This suggests that further increases may increase the level of isolations that are made to avoid false alarms (there are legitimate reasons for isolations, including planned building work and external conditions such as bushfire smoke).
-FRNSW investigates premises with high levels of isolation.
-We consider that a regulatory response from FRNSW to ensure fire safety is appropriate to address the risk of AFA isolations rather than reducing the level of the false alarm charge.
+FRNSW investigates premises with high levels of isolation.44 We consider that a regulatory response from FRNSW to ensure fire safety is appropriate to address the risk of AFA isolations rather than reducing the level of the false alarm charge.